tudddorrr/spotify-lifx-visualiser/README.md

 # Spotify LIFX Visualiser
-Visualise your Spotify music through your LIFX bulb
+Visualise your Spotify music through your LIFX bulb.
+Currently only supports one-device setups (and isn't perfect!)

 ## Setup
 Clone the repository, [register a Spotify app](https://developer.spotify.com), create a .env file with the following: